 'Archways have become even more popular in recent luxury property trends, as many people are focusing on creating spaces that are even more unique than usual, and archways certainly achieve that,' explains Glen Hyman, owner of Great House Design.

-'We're noticing that, right now, many people want to make their interiors as jaw-dropping as possible, with many of our clients pinning their hopes on hosting guests again after we return to normal following the pandemic,' he adds.
+'We're noticing that, right now, many people want to make their interiors as jaw-dropping as possible,' he adds.

 Matteo Bianchi, Founder, and Director at award-winning Matteo Bianchi Studio agrees: 'Archways are a magnificent design tool to connect spaces elegantly.
 The real magic happens when an archway is clothed in curtains either side and topped with backlight to set the right tone and ambiance.'